The Holy Eucharist

-Parishioners who are admitted to other area hospitals can also receive visits from Father Dodd and members of the pastoral care team.
+Parishioners who are admitted to other area hospitals can also receive visits from Father Matt and members of the pastoral care team.

 It is important that you or a member of your family contact the parish office if you are hospitalized as the hospitals do not inform us.
 Please call at (918) 251-4000.